VS

 Whether family car or daily driver – which one offers more room, flexibility and comfort?

-In curb weight, Hyundai IONIQ 5 is barely noticeable lighter – 1955 kg compared to 2065 kg.
+In terms of curb weight, Hyundai IONIQ 5 is barely lighter – 1,955 kg compared to 2,065 kg.
 The difference is around 110 kg.

-In terms of boot space, the Hyundai IONIQ 5 offers noticeable more room – 520 L compared to 404 L. That’s a difference of about 116 L.
+Looking at boot space, the Hyundai IONIQ 5 offers noticeably more boot space – 520 L compared to 404 L. That’s a difference of about 116 L.

-In maximum load capacity, the Hyundai IONIQ 5 performs evident better – up to 1580 L, which is about 384 L more than the Volvo EC40.
+For maximum load capacity, the Hyundai IONIQ 5 offers noticeably more capacity – up to 1,580 L, about 384 L more than the Volvo EC40.

-When it comes to payload, Hyundai IONIQ 5 slightly takes the win – 530 kg compared to 435 kg.
+When it comes to payload, the Hyundai IONIQ 5 carries slightly more – 530 kg compared to 435 kg.
 That’s a difference of about 95 kg.

 Hyundai IONIQ 5